mare-agitatx/brownie_in_a_box/readme.md

 ## Welcome

-This is the code to simulate brownian motion in a 2d box
+This code simulates brownian motion in a 2d box

-As of now, the code is UNDOCUMENTED
+As of now, the documentation and the code itself are a WORK IN PROGRESS

 ## Dependencies

 numpy, matplotlib for brownie_box.py

-pytest for tests.py
+everything listed for brownie_box.py and pytest for tests.py